victordgr8t/victordgr8t/README.md

 **victordgr8t/victordgr8t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Hi I'm Nnamdi 👋  A strong IT professional with a Computer Engineering degree who is passionate about providing technical solutions to solve world problems.
-I achieve this through working with the industry best practices, critical thinking and resourcefulnessto solve problems.
+I achieve this through working with the industry best practices, critical thinking and resourcefulness to solve problems.
 I love being part of a team that designs, builds, maintains and provide solutions to clients using Cloud services.

 <img src="https://raw.githubusercontent.com/victordgr8t/victordgr8t/main/Banner.png" width="750px">